 Upload your photo for your DalCard (university ID)

-Get your DalCard and UPass
+Pick up your DalCard and UPass

 Health and Dental Plan

 The DSU Health and Dental Plan provides coverage for medical, dental, travel, accident, vision and many other services and perks.
 All full-time students who begin their studies in September are automatically enrolled in the DSU Health Plan and the cost of the plan is included in your student fees.
-If you are beginning in January, on co-op, taking distance classes, or on exchange you must opt-in to the DSU Health Plan.

 Already have health insurance?